FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

-In terms of labeling, FSD50K provides event predominance annotations while AudioSet only provides presence annotations.
-While it is not easy to objectively compare label quality in both datasets, we speculate that the labeling of both dev sets could be regarded as \textit{Correct but Potentially Incomplete} (CpI), i.e., both dev sets would be affected by a certain amount of missing labels.
+In terms of labeling, FSD50K provides event predominance annotations (``Present and predominant" \& ``Present but not predominant", Sec. \ref{ssec:task_val}) while AudioSet only provides presence annotations (``Present").
+While it is not easy to objectively compare label quality in both datasets, we speculate that the labeling of both dev sets could be generally regarded as \textit{Correct but Potentially Incomplete} (CpI), i.e., both dev sets would be affected by a certain amount of missing labels.
 However, it seems reasonable to assume that, in the FSD50K portion of rather short sounds with PP annotations (see Sec. \ref{ssec:discussion}), the amount of missing labels is minimal.
+This assumption is consistent with our observations from the annotation experience.
 The eval set of FSD50K was exhaustively annotated; therefore, absence of labels means absence of sound events (except human error).
-By contrast, the eval annotations in AudioSet would be CpI.
+By contrast, the eval annotations in AudioSet would be in general CpI, similar to those of the AudioSet train set.
 Unlike AudioSet, FSD50K consistently provides all relevant labels in a hierarchical path, except in a few specific cases of ambiguous ancestors.
 As additional resources, we provide additional metadata (e.g., Freesound tags and class-wise annotation FAQs) and allow flagging labeling errors.\textsuperscript{\ref{foot_companion}}

 Finally, despite both datasets being highly heterogeneous, we make the following conjectures.
 Freesound clips are typically recorded with the goal of capturing audio, which is not necessarily the case in YouTube videos.
 Additionally, given the AudioSet size, its audio clips are presumably recorded with a higher diversity of devices.
-This would provide AudioSet with a higher diversity of audio qualities, often including more real-world and lower SNR conditions than Freesound audio.
+This would provide AudioSet with a higher diversity of audio qualities, often including more real-world and lower SNR conditions than Freesound audio (see Table \ref{tab:fsd_aset} for a rough SNR estimation described in Sec. \ref{ssec:discussion}).
 Thus, a certain acoustic mismatch between both datasets may be expected.
 In our view, both datasets suppose complementary resources for sound event research.